What are Small Loans?

-Used responsibly, a small loan can help ensure you do not miss any urgent payments when you do not have enough money in your bank account.
-A small loan can also help you to pay for any unexpected financial emergencies such as a car repair or a broken boiler.
+Used responsibly, a small loan can help ensure you can get through a temporary financial difficulty when you do not have enough money in your bank account.
+A small loan can help you to pay for any unexpected financial emergencies such as a car repair or a broken boiler.
 Not being able to make important payments such as these can be very stressful.
 It can add discomfort or inconvenience to your life if you have to wait a few days or weeks to save up the money when all you really want is a quick and easy solution.

 When would you use a small loan?